-On average over an 11-year period (2006-2016), GPP starts increasing (GPP-SOS) on DoY 96, 10 days earlier than overstory oak trees (DoY 106, Fig. 3 and Table S2).
-The starting date of GPP coincides exactly with the date of hornbeam budburst (DoY 96) and of the earliest oaks (Delpierre et al. 2020).
+On average over an 11-year period (2006-2016), GPP starts increasing (GPP-SOS) on DOY 96, 10d earlier than overstory oak trees (DOY 106, Fig. 3 and Table S2).
+The starting date of GPP coincides exactly with the date of hornbeam budburst (DOY 96) and of the earliest oaks (Delpierre et al., 2020).
 However, GPP reaches a maximum in a time interval close to the summer solstice (Figs. 2 and 5a) and then starts to decline immediately after.
-Consequently, GPP-MOS overestimates BB-OBS by about 17 days.
+Consequently, GPP-MOS overestimates BB-OBS by about 17 d.
 This result is in line with other previous studies which have shown that GPP peaks several weeks later than the other variables.
 Toomey et al. (2015) showed that the start of GPP in spring coincides with the onset of GCC, but GPP peaks 2-4 weeks later.
-They also noted an immediate decline of GPP once its peak is reached.
+They also noted an immediate decline in GPP once its peak is reached.
 Similar conclusions between GCC and GPP can also be drawn from Richardson et al. (2009).

-During the autumn phase, based on ADS function, the GPP time-series fails to produce plausible estimates of LS-475 OBS, either using SOF, MOF or EOF criteria.
+During the autumn phase, based on ADS function, the GPP time series fails to produce plausible estimates of LS-OBS, either using SOF, MOF or EOF criteria.

-As underlined above, among all the indirect methods evaluated in this study, estimates of budburst dates derived from GPP time-series using the MOS criterion based on ADS are the most biased estimates and are also the least correlated with the observed phenological dates of oak trees (MBE 17 days, $R^2 = 0.34$ , Fig. 4a).
-This weak correlation can be explained both by a starting of the GPP simultaneously with the budburst of the hornbeam understory and the high dependency of GPP, in addition

-- 480 to the effects of the increase of the LAI and the leaf maturation, to the solar radiation level (Delpierre et al. 2009a).
-Figs. 2 and 5a show that GPP reaches a short-lived plateau around the summer solstice in June, when both maximum LAI is reached, and solar irradiance is at its maximum.
+As underlined above, among all the indirect methods evaluated in this study, estimates of budburst dates derived from GPP time series using the MOS criterion based on ADS are the most biased estimates and are also the least correlated with the observed phenological dates of oak trees (MBE 17 d, $R^2 = 0.34$, Fig. 4a).
+This weak correlation can be explained both by a starting of the GPP simultaneously with the budburst of the hornbeam understory and the high dependency of GPP on the solar radiation level, in addition to the effects of the increase in the LAI and the leaf maturation (Delpierre et al., 2009a).
+Figures 2 and 5a show that GPP reaches a short-lived plateau around the summer solstice in June, when both maximum LAI is reached and solar irradiance is at its maximum.
 On the other hand, MOF dates during the autumn are earlier than LS-OBS (Figs. 2, 5 and Table S2).
-Consequently, the length of the period of budburst and leaf development in spring between GPP-derived SOS and EOS dates, is about 57 days over the 13 years of measurements, while it is only about 17 days from in situ NDVI.
-The length - 485 of the growing season, between estimated dates of MOS and MOF, is also greatly reduced and it is only 130 days based on GPP, whereas it is 192 days from NDVI and 199 days from field phenological observations.
+Consequently, the length of the period of budburst and leaf development in spring between GPP-derived SOS and EOS dates, is about 57 d over the 13 years of measurements, while it is only about 17 d from in situ NDVI.
+The length of the growing season, between estimated dates of MOS and MOF, is also greatly reduced, and it is only 130 d based on GPP, whereas it is 192 d from NDVI and 199 d from field phenological observations.
 Similar results are shown in the studies of Lu et al. (2018) and Keenan et al. (2014).
-In conclusion, the extraction of phenology from GPP time-series using inflection points of transitions in the spring and autumn are therefore not representative of the canopy leaf display and other approaches based on absolute or relative thresholds of GPP as in Richardson et al. (2010) and in Wu et al. (2017) may be more - 490 representative.
-Nevertheless, GPP remains a composite signal driven by changes in vegetation phenology and physiological processes that are under the control of the fluctuations of abiotic factors and its use to derive the timings of phenological events must be carried out with great care, as strongly emphasized in Gonsamo et al. (2013).
+In conclusion, the extraction of phenology from GPP time series using inflection points of transitions in the spring and autumn is therefore not representative of the canopy leaf display, and other approaches based on absolute or relative thresholds of GPP as in Richardson et al. (2010) and in Wu et al. (2017) may be more representative.
+Nevertheless, GPP remains a composite signal driven by changes in vegetation phenology and physiological processes that are under the control of the fluctuations of abiotic factors, and its use to derive the timings of phenological events must be carried out with great care, as strongly emphasized in Gonsamo et al. (2013).

-4.6.
-Hysteresis phenomena between vegetation variables according to the spring and senescence seasons
+4.6 Hysteresis phenomena between vegetation variables according to the spring and senescence seasons